 Creating Your Template

 The first step is to create a template to be sent to your clients.
 This can either be an SMS or Email template.
 SMS campaigns tend to be the most effective form of marketing, so for the sake of this example, we'll create an SMS template (but you can do either).
-Here's how to create an SMS template:
+Here's how:

 - Add your message content.
 You can insert merge fields from the dropdown list to personalise your message.